Siphon880gh/chatgpt-chatworkspace/context.md

 - Respects preview highlighting (doesn't override `previewing` class)
 - Provides visual feedback of current reading position

+**`scrollToHighlighted()`**
+- Scrolls the outline panel to the currently highlighted outline item
+- Uses `scrollIntoView()` with smooth behavior and center alignment
+- Triggered by ⬇ button in zoom controls area
+- Helps users quickly navigate back to their current position in outline

 **`extractFormattedContent(rawHtml)`**
 - Primary rendering method for ChatGPT HTML exports
 - Looks for `.markdown` container (assistant messages with rich formatting)